Expert Opinion Panel

 …am I really single?

-So it might be time to ask yourself, before you ask someone to sign on the dotted line for you, am I really single?
+So it might be time to ask yourself – am I really single?

 1 – Same sex relationships